-Typically, our Ph.D. students must complete at least 96 credit hours, accumulated through a combination of traditional coursework, journal clubs, and dissertation research.
+Typically, our Ph.D. students must complete at least 96 credit hours accumulated through traditional coursework, journal clubs, and dissertation research.

-Accredited universities offering the Ph.D. degree are required to examine students for suitability to be admitted as candidates for the degree.
-This divides your graduate experience into two parts: "pre-candidacy" and "candidacy."
+Accredited universities offering the Ph.D. degree must examine students for suitability to be admitted as candidates for the degree.
+This divides your graduate experience into "pre-candidacy" and "candidacy."
 The goal of the pre-candidacy phase is to prepare you for dissertation research.
 This is achieved through didactic coursework, laboratory rotations, and other activities.
 After approximately eighteen months in the program, students sit the "preliminary examination," one of the formal requirements for ascension to Ph.D. candidacy.